wajra/starter-hugo-academic/content/post/writing-technical-content/index.md

   filename: featured.jpg
 ---

 Wowchemy is designed to give technical content creators a seamless experience.
 You can focus on the content and Wowchemy handles the rest.
+Hopefully I have an idea of what I'm doing

 **Highlight your code snippets, take notes on math classes, and draw diagrams from textual representation.**